joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 To start working with Spark lets load the Spark module and dependencies.
 We are going to be working with something known as a **dataframe** which requires Spark version 2.0.0 or greater.

 > ## Check Spark versions when reading documentation
-> There were a large number of changes to Spark in version 2.0.0.
+> There were a large number of changes to Spark in version 2.0.0 from previous versions.
 While browsing for documentation or tutorials always make sure the documentation is current to the version of Spark you are using.
 Spark is still in a very active development phase and large changes are frequent.
 {: .callout}

 To prepare our ACENET environment to work with spark run the following commands: